DavidBuchanan314/rabbit_r1_boot_notes/scripts/webusb/README.md

 "Judy" is a Rabbit service that tries to force-disable ADB, so of course we remove it first.
 Thank you to marceld505 for figuring these steps out.

 Once you have ADB installed, you can easily install additional APKs, etc.

+NOTE: Disabling Judy and enabling development settings will persist between reboots, but adb itself will not persist.
+TODO: make it actually persist.